Top 8 Skills Every Great SEO Professional Needs to Succeed

 Understanding where the developer is coming from when they push back is amazingly helpful at reconciling differences.

 Estimating the level of effort vs. the SEO impact is also key.

 I’m not saying SEO pros need to be able to write code, but they need to understand the coding implications of the changes they ask for and what that entails for the developers, what the common mistakes and objections are, and even how to overcome them.

-There are literally hundreds of crazy technical things that become easier to find with some basic programming knowledge, too.
-Like lazy loading for example.

-Many of the common plugins will use a srcset attribute but not a src attribute for images – and Google won’t be able to see those.
-I know that, because I tested them all and implemented them all – things I couldn’t have done without some programming knowledge.
+It’s not enough for an SEO professional to copy a page speed report from Google and send it to the developers.
+You need to understand what those changes are, what that means for the site, and what effort is involved in making them.

-Technical knowledge also provides the ability to make your life easier – whether it’s writing a quick Python script to automagically add hreflang to your XML sitemap or a PHP-based web form to automatically create backlinks for you (don’t do this.)
+Technical knowledge also provides the ability to make your life easier – whether it’s writing a quick Python script to automagically add hreflang to your XML sitemap or a quick scraper to gather data.

+As search engines evolve to use more machine learning and NLP, there are a ton of cool things an SEO pro can do with our current data sets and some python NLP libraries.

+Today’s SEO programmers are doing super amazing things with data and code that are helping them gain an advantage on insights and winning work.

 4. Social & Drinking Skills